raydtutto/harvard-cs50x-2024/README.md

 > #### [Academic honesty](https://cs50.harvard.edu/x/2024/honesty/)
 > Please do not copy these solutions if you are also taking the CS50x course, try to solve the problem sets yourself.
->
-> I am learning, so these solutions do not claim to be the best possible.

 ---